guolindev/LitePal/README.md

 ## Change logs
 ### 1.3.2
- * Improve query and save speed quite a lot.
+ * Improve an outstanding speed up of querying and saving.
  * Support to store the database in external storage.
  * Support to mapping fields which inherit from superclass.
  * Add **findFirst()** and **findLast()** in fluent query.